 Worker dead, 3 injured after part of crane falls on Fort Lauderdale bridge

-MIAMI - A person died Thursday afternoon and three others were taken to a local hospital after part of a crane fell on top of a vehicle on a Fort Lauderdale bridge.
+MIAMI - A worker fell to his death and three others were injured Thursday afternoon after part of a crane fell on a Fort Lauderdale bridge.

-It happened at around 4:30 p.m. on the SE 3rd Avenue bridge in downtown Fort Lauderdale.
+It happened at around 4:30 p.m. on the SE 3rd Avenue bridge in downtown, near Las Olas Boulevard.

 Images from Chopper 4 showed part of the structure on top of a black vehicle.
 Another vehicle with front-end damage was also affected.